-NO!
-Process Lasso is NOT a task manager at all.
-It has some task management capabilities, but its not meant to replace a task manager.
-Its meant to act in the background, automatically enforcing rules upon processes in order to improve your system responsiveness (or for whatever other purpose you desire).Misconception #3: A user needs to set default priorities on their processes to rank their importance
+No. Process Lasso is NOT a task manager replacement.
+It has some task management capabilities, but those are a compliment to its primary functions of automation and optimization.Misconception #3: A user needs should set default (persistent) priorities on their processes to rank their importance

 First, its worth noting that there's a real problem here with jargon.
 Non-technical users may seem overwhelmed.
 I'll try to switch between technical jargon and layman terms to help give some contextual reference that may aid in deducing the meaning of jargon.

-If the question you have isn't here, or isn't answered well enough here, send an email to Bitsum Technologies.
+If the question you have isn't here, or isn't answered well enough here, send an email to email@example.com

 Yes, home and academic users can freely use it for as long as they want.
 However, after the product has been installed a while, a couple features are disabled and some nags are shown to encourage the user to upgrade to Process Lasso Pro.
 These nags are tolerable, as they are meant to be reminders, not to annoy.
 Even after this point, the software is still quite usable and not by any means crippled.
 These actions help us to continue to publish a free edition.
 We encourage you to give Process Lasso a try.
 It may be just what you need, and the Pro build may be well worth the price of a couple cheese burgers.